 Research supported by Mind Science Foundation has already contributed to recognition of a new diagnostic category, the minimally conscious state, where patients are able to retain awareness, although the capacity to communicate fluctuates.
 Each year, thousands of people are afflicted with disorders of consciousness, as a result of injuries, diseases, and accidents.
 Research on how consciousness is impaired following brain injury may eventually lead to new treatments to facilitate recovery, and new technologies for communicating with people who have suffered such injuries.
 Research on techniques for training consciousness, such as meditation, can deepen our understanding of relationships between mind and health.

 Funding for consciousness research provides resources for investigators working on understanding the basic brain mechanisms that generate conscious awareness, as well as clinical scientists working on new approaches to studies of mind and self regulation in health and disease.
 The Mind Science Foundation can play a critical role in the process of knowledge translation, from basic science to applications that improve health and human happiness.

 how are we funded?

 We are a 501(c)(3) private operating foundation supported by a special endowment from our founder, visionary philanthropist and entrepreneur, Thomas Baker Slick, Jr. But to fully realize our strategic goals of sponsoring research at a meaningful levels of funding, and providing educational opportunities to translate that research for the public, we rely on tax-deductible contributions from individuals, corporations, and granting foundations.
-For more information on how you can support our work, visit our membership page, or click here to make a donation.
+For more information on how you can support our work, visit our donation page.